FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/stakeholder-alignment.md

 # Stakeholder Alignment Plan

-This document outlines the plan for keeping stakeholders informed and aligned throughout the development of the QuestLearn platform.
+This document outlines the plan for keeping stakeholders informed and aligned throughout the development of the RogueLearn platform.

 ## Key Stakeholders